malaviya-parth/CN/Intro.md

 ### Question

-1. Suppose data is transferred from sender to receiver and there are n intermediate Nodes.
+1. Supose data is transferred from sender to receiver and there are n intermediate Nodes.
     1. How many times data is copied?
     - Answer: n+1 times
     - Explanation: Data is copied at each node and at sender and receiver